dtm2451/RNAseqPlotR/README.md

 source("LOCATION/RNAseqPlotR.R")
 ```

-For a tutorial on how to use these functions, see [RNAseqPlotR_Vignette.md](Vignette/RNAseqPlotR_Vignette.md)
+For a tutorial on how to use these functions, see [my Vignette](Vignette)

 ## Plotting Functions